b3nten/yggdrasil/README.md

 # Intro
 Welcome to Yggdrasil, the ultimate solution for making the English language Typesafe!
 With Yggdrasil, you can easily access every word in the English language with full type-safety.

-Traditionally, strings would be used to define words.
+Traditionally, string literals are used to define words.
 This has the downside of being completly unsafe at a fundemental level.
 Notice how I just mis-spelled "fundamental"?
 That's because markdown files are not type-safe.
-Billions of dollars are lost each year due to the unsoundness of using un-typed strings to define words.
+Billions of dollars are lost each year due to the unsoundness of using un-typed string-literals to define words.

 With Yggdrasil, you get full type-safety for all ~37,000 words in the english language.
-Stop writing strings, and inherit your text from the Norse World Tree.
+Stop writing strings, and inherit your words from the Norse World Tree.

 # Getting Started